-3 Algorithms to the single-class SVM problem
+3. Single-class SVM algorithms

-The introduced kernel allows us to solve the multi-class BSVM problem by the use of algorithms solving the single-class SVM problem.
+The introduced kernel allows us to solve the multi-class BSVM problem by the use of algorithms solving the singleclass SVM problem.
 Many efficient optimization algorithms for the two-class problem can be readily modified to solve the one-class problem.
 We have conducted several experiments (see Section 4) using the modified Sequential Minimal Optimizer (SMO) [6] and the kernel Schlesinger-Kozinec algorithm [3].